 The IoT (Internet of Things) is an emerging industry based on drive technologies such as high speed and high coverage connectivity, high computing power, reduced power consumption, data analytics and learning technologies.
-It is also associated with social challenges such as industrial competitiveness, convenience for automation, sustainable mobility, reduction of energy consumption and digitalization of society.
+Internet of Things is also associated with social challenges such as industrial competitiveness, convenience for automation, sustainable mobility, reduction of energy consumption and digitalization of society.

-The main goal of Fem IoT is to become a laboratory platform for research and innovation in smart city infrastructure elements and all the resulting value-added services.
+The main goal of Fem IoT Internet of Things is to become a laboratory platform for research and innovation in smart city infrastructure elements and all the resulting value-added services.

 FEM-IoT Kick-off meeting

 It took place at the i2CAT facilities located on the North Campus of the UPC (Barcelona) and joined representatives of the 12 research centers and universities.